AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 ---
 title: How to Access Your Content via AEM Delivery APIs
-description: In this part of the AEM Headless Developer Journey, learn how to use GraphQL to query and access your Content Fragments content.
+description: In this part of the AEM Headless Developer Journey, learn how to use GraphQL queries to access your Content Fragments content.
 ---

 # How to Access Your Content via AEM Delivery APIs {#access-your-content}